gveres/donateacry-corpus/README.md

 # donateacry-corpus
-An infant cry audio corpus that's being built through the Donate-a-cry campaign - see http://donateacry.com
+An infant cry audio corpus that has been built through the Donate-a-cry campaign (no longer active)

 ## Source of these files
 This repository contains user-uploaded audio samples in their original, unmodified, unchecked form.
 The audio samples were uploaded using the Donate-a-cry mobile applications for Android and iOS.